ducng99/SimHub-SF1000-UDP/README.md

 ### Steps

+1. Clone this repo
+2. Open Visual Studio
-1. SimHub libraries are included in this repo, so building should be straightforward as hitting build button.
+3. SimHub libraries are included in this repo, so building should be straightforward as hitting build button.
 A .dll file will be generated in `bin/Debug` or `bin/Release` folder, depending on your configuration selection.
-2. You know what to do next.
+4. You know what to do next.

 ## Issue
 Any issues please report [here](https://github.com/ducng99/SimHub-SF1000-UDP/issues/new/choose).